Couragium/aws-codebuild-images/README.md

 The images are published to dockerhub at *couragium/aws-codebuild-images*

 There are five flavours available:
-* slim: Debian stable slim with AWS tools and Docker-in-Docker
+* slim: Debian stable slim with AWS CLI v2 and Docker-in-Docker
 * slim-rust: Like slim, but with rust installed
 * slim-rust-cache: Like slim-rust, but with [mozilla/sccache](https://github.com/mozilla/sccache) installed
 * standard-5.0: Built from official curated Dockerfile, no changes